lincolnthree/talks/2011_Beautiful_Java_EE_JavaOne.md

 Discuss differences between Mod_Rewrite and Java-based Rewriting tools

+Show demos by deploying via forge to openshift.

 Use rewrite to create a modular web-application with each module performing a different style task: